-The President of ECOSOC - the Permanent Representative of Norway to the UN - has promised an "actionoriented" HLPF in 2020 and said that she will make financing for development a priority of her presidency.
-Whatever overarching theme is finally chosen for the HLPF, a focus on financing an acceleration in action for the SDGs in July could set the stage for success in September.
+The President of ECOSOC - the Permanent Representative of Norway to the UN - has said that she will make financing for development a priority of her presidency.
+Under the proposed overall theme for the HLPF, a focus on financing an acceleration in action for the SDGs in July could set the stage for success in September.
 The ECOSOC Forum on Financing for Development could also be used for a practical discussion on the financing needed to starting closing the SDG implementation gap.

 Forty-nine countries are registered to present Voluntary National Reviews (VNRs) in 2020, including 26 firsttime presenters.
 The revised guidelines note that VNRs are most effective "when they are followed by action and collaboration that drives SDG implementation."

 The ECOSOC President has an opportunity to encourage countries presenting VNRs to use the process to explore Acceleration Actions that could be registered ahead of the SDG Action Platform.
 There is also likely to be more space for VNRs and spotlight reports from cities, business, and civil society, providing a platform for highlighting new commitments from these actors.

-Future HLPFs could then be used for voluntary reporting on progress made in implementing the Acceleration Actions, increasing accountability through the VNRs and thematic SDG reviews.
+Future HLPFs could then be used for voluntary reporting on progress made in implementing the Acceleration Actions, answering the call for increased accountability through the VNRs and thematic SDG reviews, and creating a virtuous cycle where the annual Action Platform and HLPF support each other.